sisterai/estate-assistant-system/README.md

   - Explore `Initial-Data-Analysis.ipynb` in the repo root for an initial Jupyter‑powered dive into the data.
   - Explore `EstateWise-CLI-Chatbot.ipynb` in the repo root for a Jupyter‑powered CLI chatbot that can be used to test the Gemini chatbot.

+> Note: Please note that the deployed version of the app is subject to Vercel's infrastructure limitations, which may affect the performance and availability of the app.
+You are encouraged to run the app locally for the best experience.

 ## Architecture

 **EstateWise** is built with a modern, full-stack architecture consisting of two major parts: